Japskua/cloud_services_and_infra_2025/session_6/readme.md

 Topics & Hands-on:

 1. Creating production-ready Docker images for all our services
-2. Writing a GitHub Actions workflow for backend/frontend
-3. Automating Docker builds and pushes
+2. Writing a GitHub Actions workflow for automating Docker builds and pushes

 **Project Task:** Project Task: Teams set up CI/CD for automated builds.